 The 285,000 gross square foot Gant Science Complex will be renovated to accommodate current and future University needs in response to growing student enrollment in STEM programs.
 These improvements will include classrooms, lecture halls, teaching and research laboratories, faculty offices and support spaces.
 Exterior site and plaza areas will be improved to make them more inviting and accessible to the campus community.
 The building envelope (façades and roofs) will be reconstructed to provide a more attractive waterproof skin with better energy performance.
 A new light court was built as part of phase 1 which enclosed the existing opening at the Gant Plaza.
-Phased construction began in Winter 2018 and is scheduled to be complete in 2025.
+Phased construction began in Winter 2018.
+Phase 1 and 2 were completed in 2022.
+The schedule for completion of Phase 3 is pending and will likely be done after FY24.